Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

-Finally, we note that the usual parallel trends assumption will typically be sensitive to functional form if treatment timing is not random, except in special cases \citep{roth_when_2021}.
+Finally, we note that the validity of the parallel trends assumption will typically be sensitive to functional form if treatment timing is not random \citep{roth_when_2022}.
 Empirical researchers should therefore be explicit about the justification for identification.
-If parallel trends is justified on the basis of quasi-random treatment timing, then the methods used in this paper can be used to obtain more precise estimates.
-On the other hand, if random treatment timing is not plausible, then it may still be that parallel trends holds, in which case other methods for staggered DiD will be more appropriate.
-In these types of settings, however, the researcher should be careful about providing a justification for parallel trends for the particular choice of functional form. \end{Remark}
+If parallel trends is justified on the basis of quasi-random treatment timing, then the methods developed in this paper can be used to obtain more precise estimates.
+On the other hand, if random treatment timing is not plausible, then methods that rely only on a parallel trends assumption will be more appropriate.
+In this case, however, the researcher should provide a justification for why they expect parallel trends to hold specifically for the choice of functional form used in the analysis. \end{Remark}

 In addition to random treatment timing, we also assume that the treatment has no causal impact on the outcome in periods before it is implemented.
 This assumption is plausible in many contexts, but may be violated if individuals learn of treatment status beforehand and adjust their behavior in anticipation \citep{abbring_nonparametric_2003,lechner_estimation_2010,malani_interpreting_2015}.\footnote{If anticipatory behavior is only possible within $m$ periods of treatment (e.g., because treatment is announced $m$ periods in advance), the initial treatment can be re-defined as $G_i - m$.}